 Who uses the Self-reported Student Academic Record (SSAR)?

-Currently, only a few colleges in Florida use the SSAR: University of Florida, Florida State University, Florida Polytechnic University and Florida Atlantic University.
+Currently, colleges in Florida use the SSAR: Flagler College, Florida Gulf Coast University, New College of Florida, University of Florida, Florida State University, Florida Polytechnic University, University of North Florida, Florida Agricultural and Mechanical University, and Florida Atlantic University.

-The SSAR and SRAR are independent systems; however, if you started or completed the SSAR, you can import your coursework from the SSAR to the SRAR.
-Currently, you cannot import coursework from the SRAR to SSAR (only SSAR to SRAR).
+The SSAR and SRAR are independent systems; however, you can import your coursework from the SSAR to the SRAR and vice versa.

 Why this change to more self-reported records?